StephenWattam/LWAC/doc/user/concepts.md

  2. Sample level, describing one attempt to download links (a conventional cross-sectional sample containing many datapoints);
  3. Datapoint level, describing one attempt to download a single link.

-Simply, a server has many samples, each of which has many data points.
+Simply, a server has many samples, each of which has many datapoints.
 Samples are temporally homogenous to the greatest extent possible, and datapoints refer to the same URI (for their id).
-Since the cumulative time taken to download each sample applies some drift, links are downloaded in a random order and as intensively as possible.
+Since the cumulative time taken to download each sample applies some drift, links are downloaded as intensively as possible.

 The corpus, as stored on disk, consists of two types of storage:

- 1. Metadata, stored in an SQLite database, which contains tables describing:
+ 1. Metadata, stored in an SQLite database, which contains a table simply listing the links along with a unique ID.
-     * All links to retrieve
-     * The properties of each sample (including some simple summary statistics)
-     * Each request for each link (pointing to the files themselves)
  2. Corpus data, stored in a flatfile structure as serialised ruby DataPoint objects.

 The format of the corpus is described in greater detail in the rest of this document.